 The academic departments and programs rank order for new GSAS applicants in accordance with the applicants' potential for outstanding graduate work.
-At a minimum, applicants are to have had B+ grades or higher in previous coursework and to have achieved the 75th percentile in all sections of the GRE.
-Students receiving Financial Aid packages may expect to receive one year of such aid at the Master's level and three years at the doctoral level: generally no more than four years for those applying without the Master's degree.
-Continuing students may expect to continue their Financial Aid packages provided that they have applied each spring semester and that they have maintained the stipulated GPA for Financial Aid (3.5) and are making satisfactory progress towards their degree.
-All recipients of Financial Aid must be certified by GSAS as full time students.
-No recipient of Financial Aid is to hold outside employment without the permission of the Graduate Dean.
+Typically, applicants are to have had B+ grades or higher in previous coursework and to have achieved the 75th percentile in all sections of the GRE.
+Students receiving GSAS funding packages may expect to receive one year of such aid at the Master's level and three years at the doctoral level: generally no more than four years for those applying without the Master's degree.
+Continuing students may expect to continue their funding packages provided that they have applied each spring semester and that they have maintained the stipulated GPA for funding (3.5) and are making satisfactory progress towards their degree.
+All recipients of GSAS funding must be certified by GSAS as full time students.
+No recipient of GSAS funding is to hold outside employment without the permission of the Graduate Dean.

-The financial aid administered by the Graduate School of Arts and Sciences is merit-based and includes one or more of the following:
+The funding administered by the Graduate School of Arts and Sciences is merit-based and includes one or more of the following:

 Distinguished Fellowships provide a stipend for living expenses and allow students to devote greater time to their studies during their first year in the program.
 The department chair or graduate director works with fellowship recipients to design a program of study, research, and professional socialization activities, such as teaching or editing experience, that meets their needs and is consistent with the goals of the particular fellowship.

-are an addition to the stipend for a specific purpose.
+These are an addition to a stipend for a specific purpose.

 Assistantship Supplements: A select group of students are also offered supplements to the standard assistantship stipends in recognition of their outstanding entry qualifications.
 Advanced students are sometimes offered the opportunity to take on extra duties (such as teaching an extra section beyond the normal load for a Teaching Fellow); if the offer is accepted, they receive a supplement to the normal stipend for a Teaching Fellows.

-Tuition Scholarships cover all or partof the cost of the tuition for a student’s program, but only those amount not covered by other.
+Tuition Scholarships cover all or part of the cost of the tuition for a student’s program, but only those amount not covered by other funding.
 A full tuition scholarship covers up to 24 credits during the academic year and up to 6 credits during one summer (either before or after the academic year of the award).
 Partial tuition scholarships either cover a portion of the cost of tuition (often 50%) or fewer credits.
 Students receiving tuition scholarships remain liable for the payment of student fees.

-• Recipients of merit-based financial aid must be registered as full-time students and may not have outside employment without the written permission of the Associate Dean; the only exceptions to these requirements are the recipients of the partial tuition scholarships awarded through the New York City Mayor’s Scholarship Program and the Ricci awards.
+• Recipients of GSAS funding must be registered as full-time students and may not have outside employment without the written permission of the Associate Dean; the only exceptions to these requirements are the recipients of the partial tuition scholarships awarded through the New York City Mayor’s Scholarship Program and the Ricci awards.